 The 5 Love Languages

 This relates to Valentine’s Day in that you have the perfect opportunity to meet your partner’s love language.
-However, Dr. Chapman warns: “Don’t assume that because gifts is not your spouse’s love language, that you don’t have to mess around with flowers because almost every woman appreciates the gift of flowers.”
+However, Dr. Chapman warns: “Don’t assume that because gifts are not your spouse’s love language, that you don’t have to mess around with flowers because almost every woman appreciates the gift of flowers.”
 Whether it’s a gift or note for a man or woman, really think about what your partner would want and get that for him or her.

 Putting it all together